 Twelve days after her birth, the baby was laid down in a nest of soft hay in the gorilla bedroom.
 Imani was let in.
 She went right to the baby and sniffed her—then quickly scooped her up and cradled her.

 Soon the baby nursed, and keepers let out a collective sigh of relief.
 This was just the happy ending everyone had hoped for.

 Why They Need You

-Things turned out well for this little gorilla and her mom, and your support makes it possible to take good care of gorillas in zoos.
-But in the wild, gorillas are having a tough time.
+Things turned out well for this little gorilla and her mom, but wild gorillas are having a tough time.
 People are moving into their habitat, destroying gorilla homes by cutting down forests, setting up mining operations, and polluting the environment.
 Poachers also capture baby gorillas to sell as pets, often killing the parents, and they also kill gorillas to sell in markets as meat that people eat.